bigspotteddog/landing-page-service/src/main/resources/static/course/full-stack-cloud-developer-mini-course/introduction.md

 For this project, we are going to build a landing page service that will allow interested customers to register for notifications and offers for our products.
 While building this full stack project, we will learn how to deploy a web application to the cloud on Google Cloud Platorm, leveraging HTML, CSS, and Javascript on the front-end, and Java on the backend.
 We will also learn how to store data into a database and send emails to our interested customers.

+These lessons make use of the terminal window.
+Windows users can use Git SCM (https://git-scm.com) so the commands used in these lessons will be the same or very similar.

+NOTE: for some of the videos, a different project was used.
+The instructions are the same, but sometimes I needed to use a different project for some of the steps.

 ## Our Stack

 ### Front End